 Increased attention to the question of how host traits have sculpted coral microbiomes over evolution is important.
 Comparative studies of coral microbiome evolution may identify host traits that have regulated coral microbiomes up to the present day.
 Comparative studies of coral microbiome evolution will also clarify a key part of the broader story of animal microbiome evolution.
+Vertebrate gut microbiomes are structured by both host phylogenetic relatedness and convergently evolved host traits like diet or flight [24–26].
+One recent large-scale analysis of animal and plant microbiomes from the Earth Microbiome Project identified host factors [27], including especially the complexity of the adaptive immune system as key to shaping internal (digestive system) microbiomes, while external environmental and climatic factors, such as latitude, precipitation, and regional vegetation shaped external microbiomes such as plant surfaces [27].
+At a finer-scale genome-wide association studies have identified several mammalian and plant genes associated with microbiome structure and complexity [28].
+Experimental work in gnotobiotic mice demonstrates that microbiome structure in turn can influence how diet modulates host immunity [29].

-While vertebrate gut microbiomes are structured by both host phylogenetic relatedness and convergently evolved host traits like diet or flight [24–26][27][27][28][29], [27–29][27]the traits shaping the microbiome evolution of basally divergent animal taxa are less clear.
+As diverse and early-diverging animals that lack traditional adaptive immunity, live in diverse marine environments, can feed via predation and/or symbiosis and associate with complex microbiomes both internally and externally, the traits shaping the microbiome evolution of corals are less clear.

-Among the many coral traits that could influence microbiome structure, differences in innate immunity are promising candidates, since they have the potential to directly regulate the microbiome by activating pathways that preferentially target particular groups of microbes. (reviewed in [28] [30]
+Among the many coral traits that could influence microbiome structure, differences in innate immunity are promising candidates, since they have the potential to directly regulate the microbiome by activating pathways that preferentially target particular groups of microbes.
+Results from studies of innate immunity in mammals and plants lend support to this idea.
+For example, using Toll-like receptor (TLR) 5 deficient compared to wild type mice, TLR genes have been correlated with membership and host-microbial interactions with specific members of the mouse gut microbiome, although the overall effect of TLR on gut microbiome β-diversity remains controversial (reviewed in [28].
+Similarly, Arabidopsis with loss of function mutations in the pattern recognition receptor (PRR) gene FLS2, have altered rhizosphere microbiome β-diversity relative to wild type controls [30].